mjvbz/eCommerce/README.md

 - [Contribute docs](https://github.com/itsMeShon/eCommerce/blob/main/CONTRIBUTING.md)

-## Code of conduct

 Participation in this is governed by the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

-## Thank you

 we appreciate your contributions to our website and our documentation!